-The Gold Coast City Community Atlas is a series of interactive maps displaying data from the ABS 2011 Census of Population and Housing for Gold Coast City and smaller areas (e.g. suburbs).
+The Gold Coast City Community Atlas is a series of interactive maps displaying data from the ABS 2011 and 2016 Census of Population and Housing for Gold Coast City and smaller areas (e.g. suburbs).

-A range of maps are available - including maps on population, age structure, diversity, education, households, housing and household costs, employment and how people travel to work, housing tenure and cost, and computer use.
+A range of maps are available - including maps on population, age structure, diversity, education, households, housing and household costs, employment and how people travel to work.

 You can examine data for the whole city, or scroll down into smaller areas (e.g. a few streets or a suburb).
 It is a valuable tool to help the general public, students, community groups, organisations, business, investors, and the City of Gold Coast to identify spatial patterns and trends in the area.